 “Every week, parents move their children from other schools which are not benefitting from the project to my school.
 They want their children to have this opportunity to learn about technology and pass their exams,” said Mr Francis Pepra Boansi, headmaster of Kwaaso Presbyterian Junior High School.

-Watch EIFL's video about the Hands on computer classes for 1,800 Ghana children project:
+Watch EIFL's videos about the Hands on computer classes for 1,800 Ghana children project:

 More libraries supporting education